DATA-606-SPRING-2023-TUE/Vasavi_data606/docs/report.md

 6. For the time of the flight:
       It seems that departure during early morning is cheaper, and night more expensive.
        It seems that arrival during the early morning is cheaper.
-7. In general, the more stops there are, the more expensive the flight ticket is
+7. In general, the more stops there are, the more expensive the flight ticket is.